 Grantees may be eligible to claim travel expenses if they have been approved in the Scope of Work and Cost and Schedule.
 Travel expenses and per diem rates are not to exceed the rate specified by the State of California Department of Personnel Administration for similar employees (i.e., non-represented employees).
-Any request for reimbursement that exceeds the State rates will https://dot.ca.gov/-/media/dot-media/programs/local-assistance/documents/lapm/ch05.pdf
+Any request for reimbursement that exceeds the State rates will be denied.
+The grantee is responsible for paying beyond the State rates and cannot use the local match because it is an ineligible activity.